11 Best Social Media Analytics Tools in 2021

-Social media marketing and analytics tools are like peanut butter and jelly – one just won’t work without the other one.
+Social media marketing and analytics tools are like peanut butter and jelly – one just won’t work without the other one in digital marketing.
 Analytics helps you understand what you do well and, even more importantly, what do do wrong so that you know what to fix and improve.
-I prepared a list of 10, in my opinion best social media analytics tools in 2018.
+I prepared a list of 11, in my opinion best social media analytics tools in 2021.

 Sir Arthur Conan Doyle’s Sherlock Holmes once said:

 Data!
 Data!
 Data!
 I can’t make bricks without clay!

 Just like Sherlock Holmes carefully gathers evidence and puts together another pieces of the puzzle to solve a case, you should gather, analyze bits of data to make sense of your marketing efforts and get the full picture of the situation – social media analytics tools are here to help.

 Let’s see what the best social media analytics tools are.
 Some of them are free, some paid.

 One, seemingly unrelated social media analytics tool is Google Analytics.